Google Native Client: PPAPI

 The Pepper API also supports Gamepads (version 19) and WebSockets (version 18).

 As of 13 May 2010, Google's open source browser, Chromium, was the only web browser to use the new browser plug-in model.
 As of 2020, Pepper is supported by Chrome, Chromium and Blink layout engine-based browsers such as Opera and Microsoft Edge.

 In August 2020, Google announced that support for PPAPI would be removed from Google Chrome and Chromium in June 2022.

 PPAPI in Firefox

-Firefox developers stated in 2014 that they would not support Pepper, as there is no full specification of the API beyond its implementation in Chrome, which itself is designed for use with Blink layout engine only, and has private APIs specific to the Flash Player plugin which are not documented.
-In October 2016 Mozilla announced that it had re-considered and was exploring whether to incorporate the Pepper API and PDFium in future releases of Firefox, however no such steps were taken.
+Firefox developers stated in 2014 that they would not support Pepper, as there were no full specification of the API beyond its implementation in Chrome, which itself was designed for use with Blink layout engine only, and had private APIs specific to the Flash Player plugin which were not documented.
+In October 2016, Mozilla announced that it had re-considered and was exploring whether to incorporate the Pepper API and PDFium in future releases of Firefox, however no such steps were taken.
+In July 2017, Adobe deprecated Flash and announced its end-of-life in the end of 2020.
+By January 2021, Adobe Flash Player, Google Chrome, Firefox, Safari, and Windows received updates disabling or entirely removing Flash.

 Applications

-One website uses NaCL on the server to let users experiment with the Go programming language from their browsers.
+One website used NaCL on the server to let users experiment with the Go programming language from their browsers.

+Usage outside of web browsers

+The open-source Unvanquished game makes use of Native Client in the Dæmon game engine in replacement of the Q3VM (Quake III virtual machine).
+In such game engine, the Native Client sandbox is used to safely run arbitrary game code (mods) downloaded from game servers.
+Using the Native Client technology makes possible for gameplay developers to use the C++ language for games running in the virtual machine, to use C++ libraries, to share code between the game and the engine and to get better performance than with the Q3VM.

 Reception

-Some groups of browser developers support the Native Client technology, but others do not.
+Some groups of browser developers supported the Native Client technology while others did not.